aonnoy/wized-filter-pagination/README.md

 | ------------------ | ----------------- | ------------ | -------------------------------------------------------------------------------------- |
 | `w-filter-wrapper` | (No value needed) | ✅           | The Webflow form element that wraps all filters, pagination, and items to be filtered. |

-## Create Infinite Pagination and its attributes list
+## Create Infinite Pagination and its attributes list {#create-infinite-pagination-and-its-attributes-list}

 This feature enables infinite scrolling, where more content loads dynamically as the user scrolls.
 To implement infinite pagination correctly, follow these key setup steps:

 ### 🚨 Important Setup Requirements